National Drive Electric Week Social Media Toolkit

 National Drive Electric Week 2021 is coming up and it's time to remind everyone about how to share the wealth of photos and videos from this year's event.

 Promotional messages surrounded by social content, such as likes, shares, and comments from people you know, have a 4X greater recall rate.
 And with crossposting, hashtagging, geotagging, and photo tagging, it's easy to get hundreds or even thousands of eyeballs on your pics, so a little photo and video sharing goes a long way.
-There will be photo ops galore on National Drive Electric Week, and City Captains will be well armed with smart phones and the Instagram app.
+There will be photo ops galore on National Drive Electric Week, and City Captains will be well armed with smart phones and social media apps.
 Whether or not you are a City Captain, you can get in on the action.

-For more information: Webinar on Engaging with Press and Media
+For more information, view the recording of our Webinar on Engaging with Press and Media.

 Add #NDEW2021 and #LocationName to Your Posts